palewire/first-python-notebook/docs/src/charts.md

 What facet of the data is this chart *not* showing?
 How might we add additional context?

 We have that `committee_position` column in our dataframe now.
-Let's try an altair option that we haven't used yet: color.
+Let's try an altair option that we haven't used yet: `color`.
 Can you guess where we should add that in?

 ```{code-cell}
 alt.Chart(top_contributors).mark_bar().encode(